3."

 Tape/Data recorder.

-Nintendo decided in 1983 to release their own game console in Asia in their own name, and
+After the American game crash decided Nintendo in 1983 to release their own game console in Asia in their own name, and

-In 1985 became the Nintendo console also introduced in Austalia, Europe and U.S.
+In 1985 became the Asian Nintendo console also introduced in Australia,

-The NES machine become, -in that time the new king of consoles.
+The NES machine became, -in that time the new king of game consoles.

-Nintendo have the NES System on the market in a 10-year period, and sold
+Nintendo had its NES System on the market in a 10-year period, and sold

 more than 61.91 million copies.

-There was no other on the market to take up the battle against Nintendo.
+There was no other on the market to take up the battle against Nintendo in

 Coleco Inc. were simply forced to its knees, and was never able to rise